FoNE: Precise Single-Token Number Embeddings via Fourier Features: Introduction

 We draw inspiration from interpretability analyses of LLMs, which reveal that models internally develop Fourier-like features.
-Specifically, pre-trained models embed number tokens using a sparse set of features in the Fourier domain \cite{zhou2024pre}.
-These features enable the representation of numbers capturing both the magnitude and exact values of numbers, which are critical for solving arithmetic tasks \cite{zhou2024pre}.
-However, due to limitations in sub-word tokenization, current LLMs struggle to extend this mechanism to larger numbers, highlighting the need for more systematic approaches for numerical representation.
+Specifically, pre-trained models embed number tokens using a sparse set of features in the Fourier domain \citep{zhou2024pre}.
+These features enable the representation of numbers capturing both the magnitude and exact values of numbers, which are critical for solving arithmetic tasks \citep{zhou2024pre}.
+However, because numbers are split into subwords and their embeddings are learned from co-occurrence statistics in text during pre-training, current LLMs fail to learn precise numerical representations and struggle to extend these mechanisms to larger numbers, underscoring the need for more systematic approaches to numerical representation.

-In this paper, we propose a novel approach called Fourier Number Embedding (FoNE), which directly maps numbers into their Fourier representations, bypassing the tokenization step entirely.
-By representing each digit using \textit{cosine and sine functions with different periods}, as shown in Figure~\ref{fig:teaser1}(b), FoNE ensures precise representation of numbers.
-This approach encodes the modular relationship of each digit through periodic functions, enabling recovery of \( x \bmod 10^i \) for all digits \( i \).
-Note that, for FoNE, each digit is represented using only two dimensions in the embedding vector.
+In this paper, we propose a novel approach called Fourier Number Embedding (FoNE), which directly maps numbers to their Fourier representations, bypassing the tokenization step entirely.
+By representing each digit using \textit{cosine and sine functions with different periods}, as shown in the left panel of Figure~\ref{fig:teaser-three}, FoNE ensures precise representation of numbers.
+FoNE represents each digit using only two dimensions in the embedding vector.
 This compact design not only reduces computational overhead but also creates opportunities for future extensions by incorporating additional features to better capture numeric properties.
 By embedding and predicting numbers directly as single tokens, our method eliminates the need for multiple forward passes and token aggregation, significantly enhancing computational efficiency.
 Furthermore, we provide a theoretical justification for why FoNE can represent numbers accurately as single tokens, leveraging the modular encoding properties of trigonometric functions to ensure exact recovery of each digit through periodic embeddings.